Chain Letters: The Case Against Them

 I am surprised that many Christians send chain letters.They, of all people should know better.

-You know you have received a chain letter when , , ,
+Here are some ways to know you have received a chain letter.

 - The letter tells you to pass the letter on to 10 people in order to be blessed.
 The Bible tells us another way to get blessed, and it is not by responding to a chain letter.

 - The letter says if you are my friend, send this to 7 people.
 Since when does sending chain letters prove friendship?

 - The chain letter says if you love me, send this letter back to me.
 This is such a poor way to express love.
 Love cannot be reduced to a click on a keyboard.

 - The chain letter says if you want me to have a good day, send this letter back to me.
 It is a sad situation when receiving one's own letter back makes someone's day.

 - The letter tells you to do something and then promises you something in return if you do what they specify.
 It is legalistic because it tells you how many people to forward the letter to.
-It is withcraft because it is manipulative.
+It is witchcraft because it is manipulative.